Denver Union Station: 19th century: Original structures

 Denver's first train station was constructed in 1868 to serve the new Denver Pacific Railway, which connected Denver to the main transcontinental line at Cheyenne, Wyoming.
 By 1875, there were four different railroad stations, making passenger transfers between different railroad lines inconvenient.
-To remedy this issue, the Union Pacific Railroad proposed creating one central "Union Station" to combine the various operations.
-In February 1880, the owners of the four lines (the Union Pacific, the Denver & Rio Grande, the Denver, South Park & Pacific and the Colorado Central) agreed to build a station at 17th and Wynkoop Streets.
+To remedy this issue, the Union Pacific Railroad Company proposed creating one central "Union Station" to combine the various operations.
+In February 1880, the owners of the four lines (the Union Pacific, the Denver & Rio Grande, the Denver, South Park & Pacific and the Colorado Central railroads) agreed to build a station at 17th and Wynkoop Streets.
 Architect A. Taylor of Kansas City was hired to develop the plans and the station opened in May 1881.

 A fire that started in the women's restroom in 1894 destroyed the central portion of the 1881 depot.
 The Kansas City architectural firm of Van Brunt & Howe was hired to design a larger replacement depot in the Romanesque Revival style.
 Both the 1881 and 1894 depots included a tall central clock tower with four clock faces.

 Early 20th century

 On July 4, 1906, a large arch was dedicated in front of the station in order to provide a symbolic threshold for travelers entering and leaving the city.
 Constructed at a cost of $22,500 with 70 tons of steel and over 2,000 light bulbs, the arch originally featured the word "Welcome" on both sides.
 The elevation facing 17th Street was changed to "Mizpah", a Hebrew word expressing an emotional bond between separated people, and used as a farewell to people leaving Denver.

-In 1912, the original Union Depot partnership was dissolved and replaced by the Denver Terminal Railway Company, representing the then-major operators of the station (the Atchison, Topeka and Santa Fe, the Chicago, Burlington and Quincy, the Chicago, Rock Island and Pacific, the Colorado & Southern, the Union Pacific and the Denver & Rio Grande Western railways).
+In 1912, the original Union Depot partnership was dissolved and replaced by The Denver Union Terminal Railway Company, representing the then-major operators of the station (the Atchison, Topeka and Santa Fe, Chicago, Burlington and Quincy, Chicago, Rock Island and Pacific, Colorado & Southern, Union Pacific and Denver & Rio Grande Western railroads).
 The new partnership decided to demolish and rebuild the central portion of the station to handle the increasing passenger traffic.
 The new central portion, designed by Denver architects Gove & Walsh, was built in the Beaux-Arts style and opened in 1914.

 By the 1920s and 1930s, over 80 trains served the station daily with notable dignitaries such as Queen Marie of Romania, Presidents Theodore Roosevelt, William Howard Taft and Franklin Delano Roosevelt arriving to Denver through the station.
 As a result of growing passenger service, the Mizpah Arch in front of the station was deemed a traffic hazard and was torn down in 1931.